victoriajeniluc/Practice/Java/Java_notes.md

 * Access modifiers - Access Specifiers
   * 4 types o modifiers available in Java:
-    1. public
+    1. public - SIGN: +
      - If Point class is public: it is accessible within defining class.
      - If Point class of com.vikky.lecture15.Point is public then it can also be accessed by other packages - within the same package and different ones
-    2. private - MOST RESTRICTIVE
+    2. private - MOST RESTRICTIVE - SIGN: -
      - no issues accessing private members in the defining class
      - ISSUES with another class in the same package or different package can not access the private members
-    3. default - don't specify any modifier
+    3. default - don't specify any modifier - SIGN: ~
       - is accessible in the defining class
       - is accessble in other classes defined in the same package as the defining class ..
 BUT NOT DIFFERENT PACKAGE
-    4. protected
+    4. protected - SIGN: #

   * top level Java class can have two access modifier: public and default